h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Gradient Descent
 ''''''''''''''''

 For Ordinal regression problems, H2O provides options for `Gradient Descent <https://en.wikipedia.org/wiki/Gradient_descent>`__.
 Gradient Descent is a first-order iterative optimization algorithm for finding the minimum of a function.
-In H2O's GLM, conventional ordinal regression uses a likelihood function to adjust the system parameters.
-The model parameters are adjusted by minimizing the loss function using gradient descent.
+In H2O's GLM, conventional ordinal regression uses a likelihood function to adjust the model parameters.
+The model parameters are adjusted by maximizing the log-likelihood function using gradient descent.
 When the Ordinal family is specified, the ``solver`` parameter will automatically be set to ``GRADIENT_DESCENT_LH``.
 To adjust the model parameters using the loss function, you can set the solver parameter to ``GRADIENT_DESCENT_SQERR``.

 Coefficients Table
 ~~~~~~~~~~~~~~~~~~